 Pulaski is also well known as an outdoor recreation destination, with New River Trail State Park and Claytor Lake just a few miles away.
 The Dora Trail connects the New River Trail to downtown Pulaski, where cyclists and hikers can explore along the banks of the picturesque New River.

-Where to Stay/Eat
+Where to Stay in Pulaski

 TAZEWELL